Human resources planning

-Technically, this number shows the maximum number of parallel operations that are assigned to one department at that day.
+Technically, this number shows the maximum number of parallel operations that are assigned to one department on that day.
 Which means, in essence, that if workers cannot perform two operations at once, then the same number of workers is required for the day - or else, the production plan cannot be satisfied.

-This allows understanding how to allocate workers when the production is constrained by the number of available skilled workers.
+This allows understanding of how to allocate workers when the production is constrained by the number of available skilled workers.

-- What is a department?
+- What is the department?